Break Schedule page

 Break for: How long do you want the break to last?
 Set the duration of the break here.
 This control is quite flexible (and open source ): it works like the standard date picker, but for time intervals.
 Click on a component to edit it; type a value, click again to show a pop-up menu of values, use up/down arrow keys or the stepper control to cycle through values, and left/right arrows or Tab and Shift-Tab to change components.

 Every: How often do you want a break?
 Set the frequency of the break here.
+The work duration is displayed to the right; this is the frequency minus the break duration.
+It might help determine how long the break should be, or how often.

 Next due: This control shows the date and time when this break will next occur.
 It can be edited if desired.